Raafey-Khan/Django-Framework-Webapp/README.md

 # Django-Framework-Website
-Titanium Shop's a Jewellery Website developed in Fronted and Backend Technologies
+Titanium Shop's a Jewellery Website developed in Frontend and Backend Technologies